Earth 2150: Lost Souls: Part III - UCS campaign

 When reaching Great Britain, Grodin managed to contact the LC and explain the situation.
 Naturally, they did not trust them at all but they wanted to check their evidence.
 Seeing that they were innocent, the UCS was accepted into the alliance against GOLAN.
 GOLAN's forces used their huge tunnel system to reach Belarus unnoticed, probably to take out the ED base there.
 When the UCS forces arrived there, GOLAN already built a powerful base which Grodin eliminated, because the ED could not afford to lose that position.
 It turned out however, that Belarus was only a decoy.
 GOLAN managed to slip the bulk of his forces into Poland and capture the LC research base.
 Although the space teleporter was still intact, GOLAN built a massive base around it.
 This time Grodin was not alone; both the ED and the LC joined the fray against GOLAN and defeated it in a cataclysmic final battle.
 The bad news then followed: GOLAN was ordered by the UCS High Command, the LC Celestial Council and Czar Vladimir II to stop the Lost Souls from following them at all costs.
 They probably feared their wrath and not without reason.
 Now that the battle was over, the Lost Souls prepared to enter the space teleporter, knowing that it could very well malfunction and deposit them with their particles shattered in space, which did not happen.
-In the UCS campaign of the sequel, Earth 2160, the Lost Souls are found on an uncharted world outside the Solar system.
+In the UCS campaign of the sequel, Earth 2160, the Lost Souls are found on an uncharted world outside the Solar System.

 Gameplay

-As Lost Souls is a standalone expansion, its gameplay is very similar to that of the previous expansion pack, The Moon Project.
+As Lost Souls is a standalone expansion, its gameplay is similar to that of the previous expansion pack, The Moon Project.
 The only real difference is that the campaign missions were heavily criticized by fans because the AI adapted from a strategy of constant harassing to heavy ground and air assaults nearly constantly.
 Most maps can only be won with a war of attrition: the player can fortify their position and wait until the AI runs out of resources, at which point it tries to get the player's.
 If the player can stop this, the AI becomes vulnerable to attack, aside from the frequent reinforcements.

 Another major difference in difficulty is that the AI always start with a fully built and heavily fortified base.
 On Medium difficulty, the computer also gets a main base, just like the player.
 A major counter to this is that the player neither need to send resources back to the main base for evacuation fleet construction nor work with a time limit.
 Resources are abundant on each map and unused resources are automatically sent back to the main base's resource pool at the end of the mission.